sirech/talk-humane-on-call-alerting/presentation.md

 ---

+## Scale alerts across teams

+???

+- this is a problem in our organization right now
+- a team learns from experience, but the learnings are rediscovered by other teams again

+---

 ## Learning 3️⃣  ➡️
-## Automation is the only way to maintain alerts at scale
+### Automation is the only way to maintain alerts at scale

+???

+- In my experience, nobody has disagreed openly about this

 ---

 <!-- .slide: data-background-color="var(--r-main-color)"  -->

-# Fighting Against the Tools
+# Inadequate Tools

 ???

 - I've said in point 2 that technology alone is not the solution
+- Time to contradict myself!
-- However, good tooling has a clear place in alerting: Make your life easier
+- Good tooling has a clear place in alerting: Make your life easier

+---

+## Crappy tools are extra infuriating at 3 in the morning

+---

+## Intersection of
+### Monitoring
+### Alerting

+???

 - Two features that I want to mention

 ---